gdepeute/dae.notes/estaff.notes.md

 - Crisis24 was meant to respond on Friday, but didn't
 - MapFre decided to push all deals into Q3
 - Trying to bring Shell growth of $35k into this quarter
+- ADP Total Source recommended us to Run, and they are not responding to us
+  - Sorting out timelines internally
+  - Manual check for this payroll

 # EStaff 4/24/23